Avascular Necrosis: Causes, Symptoms & Diagnostic Methods

 Diagnosing avascular necrosis (AVN) involves a review of your medical history, a physical examination, and several tests.

 - X-ray: Creates simple bone images to check for damage.
+X‑rays may appear normal in early avascular necrosis and typically show changes only in later stages of the disease.

-- CT Scan: Provides detailed images of bones, muscles, and organs.
+- CT scan: Provides detailed images of bones, muscles, and organs.

 - MRI: Offers clear pictures of bone and soft tissues using magnets and radio waves.

 - Bone Scan: Uses a small amount of radioactive material to show blood flow and bone activity.
+Bone scans can detect altered bone metabolism but are less specific than MRI and are used less commonly in current clinical practice.

 - Biopsy: Examines a small tissue sample to detect abnormal cells.